-Sales territory assignment will also require justification.
-Sales people are motivated by commissions.
-If your new sales territories impact existing commission plans – and it is very likely that they will – you’ll need to justify your actions or risk losing critical sales’ support for your sales territory management.
+Sales territory assignment, as a process, will also require justification.
+Salespeople are motivated by commissions.
+If your new sales territories impact existing commission plans – and they likely will – you’ll need to justify your actions or risk losing critical sales support for your sales territory implementation.

 Start by Mapping Your Business Data

-In the below map example, a sales director conducts a quick USA wide analysis of Census population by state using Map Business Online Census demographics.
+In the below map example, a sales director conducts a quick USA-wide analysis using the US Census population by state from the MapBusinessOnline Census demographics library.

-Her sales people are spread out nationwide.
-She’ll need sales territories established by state – at least for a first pass.
-She uses the Map Business Online polygon search tool to select groups of states that conform roughly to population centers.
+Her salespeople are spread out nationwide.
+She’ll need sales territories established by the state – at least for a first pass.
+She uses the MapBusinessOnline polygon search tool to select groups of states that conform roughly to population centers.
 She can then take these territories to her sales managers and discuss details.
-Later she can easily add or subtract states from or add states to any sales territory to match the realities of sales requirements.
+Later she can easily subtract states from or add states to any sales territory to match the realities of their sales team’s logistics.

-Once you’ve established sales territory boundaries and started to discuss these issues with your sales group you’ll have more ideas about how you can manage sales territories in your particular business using a web map.
-Other uses of Map Business Online for sales management include:
+Once you’ve established sales territory boundaries and started discussing these issues with your sales group, you’ll generate more ideas about managing sales territories in your business using business mapping.
+Other applications of MapBusinessOnline for sales management include:

-Building a sales territory map that reflects your unique business requires some thought and preparation, in the same way preparing for a major wedding anniversary does.
+Building a sales territory map that reflects your unique business requires some thought and preparation, in the same way preparing for a significant wedding anniversary does.
 Sure, you can sneak by on the 17th or 27th year with a bottle of champagne, a card, and some flowers, but you better be ready for the 25th.
 I’ve still got bruises.

 Other things to consider as you prepare your business’s territory scheme:

-- Do you have overlapping territories?
+- Get Clear on Overlap – Do you have overlapping territories?
 Is overlap allowed or not allowed at your company?

 Gathering Your ZIP Codes